MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/walkthrough-view-and-summarize-data-using-r.md

 - Create a connection to a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance
 - Define a query that has the data you need, or specify a table or view
 - Define one or more compute contexts to use when running R code
-- Optionally, define transformation that are applied to the data source while it is being read from the source
+- Optionally, define transformations that are applied to the data source while it is being read from the source

 The following steps are all part of the R code and should be run in an R environment.
 We used Microsoft R Client, because it includes all the RevoScaleR packages, as well as a basic, lightweight set of R tools.